Walter Briggs Sr.: Biography

 Briggs died at age 74 in Miami Beach, Florida, on January 17, 1952.
 He was interred at Holy Sepulchre Cemetery in Southfield, Michigan.

 Legacy

 His son, Walter Briggs Jr., briefly inherited the Tigers before a court forced him to sell the team in 1956.

 His daughter, Jane Briggs Hart was known as an aviator and in the 1960s, became one of the Mercury 13, women who qualified physically in the same tests as those used for male astronauts.
 She died in 2015.

 In a 2017 op-ed for the Detroit Free Press, Briggs' great-grandson, Harvey Briggs, publicly apologized for Walter's racism in his capacity as Tigers' owner.
 Harvey wrote that for all the good his great-grandfather might have done for Detroit, "I cannot overlook one fact.
 He was a racist."
 Harvey added that his opposition to Donald Trump came from the need to acknowledge his family's racist past.

+Briggs was also opposed to night baseball, only installing lights at Briggs Stadium in 1948 as a result of television's arrival in Michigan.
+Even today, nearly half of the Tigers' home games, including almost every Thursday and April home game, are day games.
+Only the Chicago Cubs, who installed lights forty years later, play more day games.